 Therapy is one of the most important treatment methods for personality disorders, as it can help patients learn how to cope with symptoms, develop healthy coping mechanisms and change negative patterns of thinking and behavior.
 Therapy can also help patients manage stress and triggers, build a support system and develop a relapse prevention plan.

 If you’re faced with both a personality disorder and a substance abuse disorder, look no further.
-Vertava Health Mississippi can assist you in finding the proper dual diagnosis care to meet your unique needs so you can begin working towards a more balanced life, body, and mind.
-Contact us today at 844.470.0410 and set forth on the path towards sobriety.
+Vertava Health Mississippi can assist you in finding the proper co-occurring disorders care to meet your unique needs so you can begin working towards a more balanced life, body, and mind.
+Contact us today at 844.470.0410 and set forth on the path toward sobriety.